 A Note About Shipping Costs: Our intention is to keep shipping charges as close to actual costs as possible.
 We have had to slightly increase our rates because of the recent increase in postal shipping rates.
 Our rate schedule is as follows.
 We recently had to increase our rates as a result of the USPS increase their rates.

 The shopping cart can only approximate the actual cost, since distance, materials purchased and the weight of the materials affect postage.
 This is especially true of the math manipulatives which weigh 2 lbs. and 4 lbs.
 Fortunately we can fit one of each of the manipulatives into the Post Office’s Flat Rate Boxes.

-The items in our bookstore fall into four categories - books, math manipulatives, art supplies and educational card games.
+The items in our bookstore fall into three categories -1) books, 3) math manipulatives, and 3) educational card games.
 These pictures give an overview of what we have available.
 Details are given further down the page.

 The Days of Creation art book provides a way for children (ages 9 and up) to learn about the days of creation through painting representations of each of the days and making their own book about God's glorious work.
 The book includes twelve (12) lovely watercolor paintings, depicting God's work during the six days of creation, as well as detailed instructions for reproducing each painting.
 Even novice painters have produced some very acceptable paintings using this book.